 You are welcome to make contact directly with your local HIPPY site to see if volunteering opportunities are available.

 The Australian Commonwealth Government has funded the expansion of HIPPY to 100 communities across Australia, targeting around 5000 children each year.
-No additional funding is available to expand the program further at the moment.
+No additional funding is available to expand the program further currently.